The Constitution of

 Article 16: Finance:

-1. All cash and cheques received by the association shall be kept in a chequeing Account at a Bank nominated by the Executive Committee and keep the cheque books in the Treasurer’s custody.
-The Treasurer can, however retain One Hundred Canadian Dollars(C$100) as petty cash Imprested.
+1. All cash and cheques received by the association shall be kept in a chequing Account at a Bank nominated by the Executive Committee and keep the cheque books in the Treasurer’s custody.
+The Treasurer can, however retain One Hundred Canadian Dollars(C$100) as petty cash.
+On approval of executive committee excess funds be transferred from chequing to fixed term account.

 2. All cheques shall be signed by the Treasurer and the President or Secretary.